FormidableLabs/builder/README.md

 $ npm install --save builder-react-component
 ```

+Like a global install of _any_ Node.js meta / task runner tool (e.g., `eslint`,
+`mocha`, `gulp`, `grunt`) doing a global install is painful because:

+* You are tied to _just one_ version of the tool for all projects.
+* You must also globally install the tool in CI, on servers, etc.

+... so instead, we **strongly recommend** a local install described in the
+next section!

 #### Local Install

 To avoid tying yourself to a single, global version of `builder`, the option
-that we recommend is local installing both `builder` and archetypes:
+that we endorse is locally installing both `builder` and archetypes:

 ```sh
 $ npm install --save builder builder-react-component